 At eight weeks, I passed some blood.
 I panicked.
 I was sure I had miscarried.
 As the doctor did an ultrasound, he discovered I had twins and explained I passed nothing more than an isolated clot.

 But it continued to go downhill from there.
 The morning sickness was terrible.
 I couldn’t eat anything but ice and lost weight for the first fourteen weeks of my pregnancy.
 The headaches and migraines were awful, too.

 I passed out one afternoon at work while on my way to the bathroom.
 That freaked out my coworkers.
 The doctor told me later my babies had pressed against my abdominal aorta and temporarily cut off blood flow to my brain.
 It was the last time that happened.

 At twenty-seven weeks, my water broke on my way to work.
 The shuttle driver, who picked me up at an offsite parking lot, drove me straight to the emergency room.

 He was more of a mess than I was.

-The doctors and nurses seemed amused by shuttle driver’s reaction because I looked full term.
+The doctors and nurses seemed amused by the shuttle driver’s reaction because I looked full-term.
 Once I explained I was twenty-seven weeks with twins, they sobered.

 Fear overwhelmed me.
 I called my husband to tell him the bad news: our babies were coming too soon.
 They transferred me to a different hospital which was better equipped to handle premature births.